juananpe/generativeAI/README.md

 All contributors will be appropriately credited for their additions.
 Let's work together to build out this knowledge base on this fascinating field!

+# How to contribute

+Fork this project.
+Open the drawio file in diagrams.net.
+You can use the following URL (replace juananpe by your own GitHub username): https://app.diagrams.net/#Hjuananpe%2FgenerativeAI%2Fmain%2FgenerativeAI.drawio

 Thanks to:
 - @tendo@infosec.exchange